 Turabian has been the gold standard for generations of college and graduate students in virtually all academic disciplines.
 Smaller and easier to use than the Chicago Manual of Style, it focuses on the entire process of writing a paper, guiding the reader through finding and researching a topic, planning, writing, citing sources, and every other step on the way to successful completion of a class paper, thesis, or dissertation.

-For professional writers and editors, the manual is much more than a citation guide.
-It is filled with advice on all kinds of writing issues: when to capitalize, when to use italics, how to use punctuation, and so on.
+For professional writers and editors, the Chicago Manual is much more than a citation guide.
+Its advice spans the entire writing and publishing process, including grammar and punctuation, preparation of images and tables and indexes, permissions, and so on.
 CMOS has been around for more than a hundred years and is used by colleges, universities, and companies all over the world.

 ~ ~ ~